fizwidget/fizwidget.github.io/source/_posts/2014-07-25-python-or-ruby.markdown

 Foo.new.secret # => Error!
 ```

-Everything defaults to public in Python, and privacy can only be suggested a naming convention.
+Everything defaults to public in Python, and privacy can only be suggested by naming conventions.
 This means we're more likely to end up with inappropriate dependencies on implementation details.

 ``` python
 class Foo: